alias313/Follow-along-projex/README.md

 # Follow-along-projex
-This repository will contain the projects that I've followed a tutorial for in hope of learning more about a specific programming language.
+This repository will contain the projects that I've followed a tutorial for in hope of learning more about a specific programming language or technology.

 ## For the python projects:
 After activating your virtual environment in your terminal execute the following command: